 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
+It's important to hire a licensed solar installer.
+This ensures that the work is done properly using current best installation practices.
 Georgia doesn't have solar-specific contractors' licenses, but the law does require solar installers to be licensed electrical contractors.
 The Georgia Secretary of State manages business filings and licenses.

-Quality solar installations should come with strong workmanship and performance guarantees.
-A workmanship warranty addresses any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance warranty ensures a certain level of energy production.
+Quality solar installations should include strong workmanship and performance warranties.
+A workmanship guarantee covers any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
 Strong guarantees demonstrate a company's confidence in its work.

 Incentive Type: Sales Tax Incentive